 June 17: Trauma Training for Miami Organizations Continues

 The National Center is working with service organizations in the Miami area to integrate trauma-informed practices using the trauma-informed organizational self-assessment.
 These trainings are part of the Healing Hearts, Promoting Health project, which is supported by the W.K.
 Kellogg Foundation.

 May 23: Webinar - Voices from the Field: Strategies for Integrating Domestic Violence and Homeless Services

-Curing this webinar, participants will hear from the three spotlight programs featured in Closing the Gap: Dorchester Women's Safety Network, Missouri Coalition Against Domestic and Sexual Violence, and Home Free.
+During this webinar, participants will hear from the three spotlight programs featured in Closing the Gap: Dorchester Women's Safety Network, Missouri Coalition Against Domestic and Sexual Violence, and Home Free.
 Each program will share their work on integrating domestic violence and homeless services, along with challenges and lessons learned.
-Register today.
+Watch webinar recording.

 May 22: The National Center to Host Congressional Briefing on Homelessness

 The National Center on Family Homelessness is hosting a briefing with the Congressional Caucus on Homelessness and Senator Patty Murray: Homelessness in America: Experiences & Solutions in the 113th Congress.
 Save the date for Wednesday, May 22, from 11 AM - 12 PM at the U.S. Capitol Visitor Center's Congressional Meeting Room North.
 Learn more.

 May 20-21: Young Children Without Homes National Conference 2013

 Join The National Center on May 20-21 in Cambridge, MA, for the 2013 Young Children Without Homes National Conference sponsored by Horizons for Homeless Children.
 Dr. Carmela DeCandia, Kathleen Guarino, and Sharon Swanson of The National Center will present Assessing Young Families and Fostering Resiliency: Strategies for Providers on May 20.